HugoTrejo13/HugoTrejo13/README.md

 ## Hi there 👋
+Computer Systems Engineering student at Universidad de Guadalajara.
+PMO Intern at iNBest with interest in backend development, cloud, AI
 <!--
 **HugoTrejo13/HugoTrejo13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.